PWNAGERobotics/ScoutingPASS/README.md

 * Add "tooltip" option for components - Tooltips will appear when hovering over the name of the component
 * Bug Fix: Two field image elements on the same page will now render correctly
 * Google Sheets data export <BETA> (See the [Google Sheets](GoogleSheets.md) page for more details)
+* Configurable checkbox values in configuration file.
+Defaults to Y/N.  Can set to T/F or 1/0.
+See line 5 of 2022/RR_config.js for an example
+    * "YN" - for Y/N output
+    * "TF" - for T/F output
+    * "10" - for 1/0 output